janelawrence/db_merge_sort/README.md

 ### Execute the program

-To execute the program, use the `make run` command.
-This command is equivalent to running `./ExternalSort.exe -c 51200 -s 1024 -o trace_test.txt` directly from the terminal.
+To execute the program, use the `make` command to create the `ExternalSort.exe` executable.
+Then, input `./ExternalSort.exe -c <numRecords> -s <recordSize> -o <trace.txt>` from the terminal.
 It outputs all system statistics and displays the records stored in input.txt.

-Alternatively, you can execute the program using a shell script by running `bash run.sh` from your terminal.
+Alternatively, you can put the above two commands into `run.sh` we prepare, and run this shell script from your terminal.

-If you need to modify the command line arguments, you can adjust the parameters on `line 40 of the Makefile`, where the run target is defined.
+If you wish to use `make run`, make sure you modify the command line arguments by adjusting `line 40 of the Makefile`, where the run target is defined.

+According to the project specification, the input table will have name `input_table`, output table will be named `output_table`.
+If you wish to change the name of the input table, you can change it in line 35 in Test.cpp, and line 55 in Test.cpp for the output file name.

 ## Techniques Considerations && Contributions